kapouer/express-dom/README.md

 - load
   loads the prepared page in browser, only load and run scripts.

+Both methods wait for the page to settle async operations:

+- script/link nodes
+- DOMContentLoaded (async) listeners
+- fetch, xhr calls
+- promises
+- microtasks
+- timeouts
+- animation frame requests

+Once all that is done, an "idle" event is emitted on page, see below.

+This "idle" event tracking works quite well in many cases, but cannot work with scripts that don't properly handle promise rejections.

 ## Methods

 All arguments are optional, see below.